Sixten Mohlin

-Sixten Joaquim Mohlin (born 17 January 1996) is a footballer who plays as a goalkeeper for Superettan club Örgryte IS.
-Born in the Netherlands and raised in Sweden, he represents the Cape Verde national team.
+Sixten Joaquim Mohlin (born 17 January 1996) is a retired footballer who played as a goalkeeper.
+Born in the Netherlands and raised in Sweden, he played for the Cape Verde national team.

 International career

 Mohlin was born in the Netherlands to a Swedish father and a Cape Verdean mother, and moved to Sweden at the age of 1.
 He was a youth international for Sweden at the under-17 and under-19 stages.
 He represented the Cape Verde national team in a friendly 2–0 loss to Senegal on 8 June 2021.